Are you looking to open a high-yield business savings account to safeguard your money and earn interest?

 - Those who don’t require ease of access and face-to-face customer service

 Another online-only organization, Axos Bank, aims to bring business savings into the modern era.

-Accounts holding a balance over $25,000 enjoy a 1.06 APY, while those under have a 0.8% rate.
-This rate falls under other online-only options, but it’s well over the rate you’d receive at a traditional bank.
+Accounts enjoy a 0.50% APY, which is average for other online-only options, but it’s well over the rate you’d receive at a traditional bank.

 Axos provides you with a free debit card (although they don’t have any dedicated ATMs) and access to online and mobile banking at no charge.

 Axos Bank offers the best fee structures.
 With an average balance over $2,500, you’ll have no monthly maintenance fees to worry about.

 - Owners who don’t want to pay fees

 - Smaller businesses who will carry lower balances

 - Those who don’t prioritize access and face-to-face customer service